ciscoheat/sveltekit-flash-message/README.md

 ## Toast messages, event-style

-A common use case for flash messages is to show a toast notification, but a toast is more of an event than data that should be displayed on the page, as we've done previously.
+A common use case for flash messages is to show a toast notification, but a toast is more like an event than data that should be displayed on the page, as we've done previously.
 But you can use the `flash` store as an event handler with a reactive statement:

 **src/routes/+layout.svelte**